“Thriving as a Manager at Berkeley” is a brand new series of exclusive workshops custom-designed to support you in your manager role.

 This program will be open to managers with titles M1-M4 and SMG.
 We are able to accommodate up to 100 people for the first workshop.

-Following the session, we will post the video segment of Homa’s talk, as well as related articles, other video clips, and podcast links on the Wisdom Cafe.
+Following the session, we will post the video segment of Laura’s talk, as well as related articles, and media clips on the Wisdom Cafe.
 We will also start a discussion thread on Manager Musings to help you share your questions, thoughts and ideas.